\

 - Do your research:

-- Ask every author you meet which agent he or she feels is best
+- Ask every author you meet which agent he or she feels is best and why

 - Research these agents on the Internet and in publishing magazines to see which names come up most often, what they've sold recently, and what others say about them